paapaabdullahm/ubuntu-desktop-ansible-config/README.md

 _essentials_ | Provides the most basic libraries that are globally required by most packages. | Can add or remove from the list.
 |<br />|
 _apache&#x2011;maven_ | A software project management and comprehension tool.
-_atom_ | A free and open-source text and source code editor _brave_ | Brave is a free and open-source web browser based on the Chromium web browser and its Blink engine, announced by the co-founder of the Mozilla project and creator of JavaScript, Brendan Eich.
+_atom_ | A free and open-source text and source code editor.
+_brave_ | Brave is a free and open-source web browser based on the Chromium web browser and its Blink engine, announced by the co-founder of the Mozilla project and creator of JavaScript, Brendan Eich.
+_calibre_ | A powerful and easy to use e-book manager.
-_gnome-chess_ | GNOME Chess is a 2D chess game, where games can be played between a combination of human and computer players
+_gnome-chess_ | GNOME Chess is a 2D chess game, where games can be played between a combination of human and computer players.
+_dia_ | A free and open source general-purpose diagramming software.
+_docker_ | Docker is a computer program that performs operating-system-level virtualization also known as containerization.
+_git_ | Git is a version control system for tracking changes in computer files and coordinating work on those files among multiple people.
+_gnome-user-share_ | A session service that enables easy sharing of files between several computers.
+_gnucash_ | A personal and small-business financial-accounting software.